H. Zahran, V. Sokolov, S. El-Hadidy Youssef, W. W. Alraddadi, M. J. Roobol, I. C. F. Stewart, M. El-Hadidy

 |MunsonThurber1997 (PGA), Atkinson2010Hawaii (SA)||0.3|

 Figure 3 - Clustering of the GMPEs of the ARB model into four tectonic groups.

 Hazard curves were computed in the OQ engine for peak ground acceleration (PGA) and spectral acceleration (SA) at 0.2s, 0.5s, 1.0s, and 2s.
-The computation was performed on a grid of 38192 sites (spaced at approximately 10 km) with reference soil conditions corresponding to a shear wave velocity in the upper 30 meters (Vs30) of 760-800 m/s.
+The computation was performed on a grid of 38192 sites (spaced at approximately 10 km) with reference site conditions corresponding to a shear wave velocity in the upper 30 meters (Vs30) of 760-800 m/s.

 The hazard map for PGA corresponding to a 10% probability of exceedance in 50 years (475 year return period), can be seen using the interactive viewer.
 For a more comprehensive set of hazard and risk results, please see the GEM Visualization Tools.

 Results from the GEM implementation of the ARB model have been compared against the data provided by Dr. Sokolov from SGS at selected sites (Figure 4).
 Minor differences have been experienced, mostly interpretable by differences in the software used for the calculation.